-Maybe something has happened in your life recently that brought up all sorts of stuff from your childhood.
+Maybe something has happened in your life recently that brought up all sorts of stuff from your childhood and you are considering trauma therapy to deal with it.
 Or maybe you just have this persistent feeling of depression or anxiety that seems disconnected from difficult early experiences but you have a deeper sense that it is related.

 If you find yourself walking around with tension in your body and your shoulders at your ears I want you to know that more and more researchers are finding the body keeps the score.